ravi-del/blah-blah/README_waybill.md

 * It then validates the waybill by checking if the waybill fits the algorithm.

 ## Execution
-1. Clone the git hub repository to local.
+1. Clone the git hub repository to local.</br>
 `git clone https://ravi-del@bitbucket.org/DelhiveryTech/waybill_service.git`

 2. Build the `lambdas` project to make a library of it in maven repository